Elite Formation and Family Structure in Prewar Japan: Evidence from the Personnel Inquiry Records: Descriptive Evidence of Elites and Family Structure

 \paragraph{Education}

 Figure \ref{fg:bargraph_school_cat} shows the educational attainment of elites across PIR editions.
-We classify educational background into four categories: ``Imperial University graduates'', ``other school graduates'', ``private school graduates'', and ``no higher education.''
-The results show a sharp increase in the share of Imperial University graduates over time, particularly after 1928.
-Although the share of individuals who did not pursue higher education declined during this period, it still remained as high as 75\%.
-These results indicate that graduating from an Imperial University was not a prerequisite for attaining elite positions.
+We classify educational background into ``Impe.Univ'', ``Other Univ.'', ``Private Univ.'', ``No Higher Educ'', and unclassified records.
+The results show a substantial increase in the share of Imperial University graduates over time, particularly between 1928 and 1934.
+Although the share of individuals who did not pursue higher education declined during this period, it remained above 60\% in every edition.
+These results indicate that graduating from an Imperial University was not a prerequisite for attaining elite positions \citep{ichimura_last_2024}.